Daniil Kharms: Personal life

-Kharms was married twice, to Esther Rusakova (1909 Marseilles, France – 1943 Magadan, USSR) and Marina Malich (1909 St. Petersburg, Russia – 2002 USA).
+Kharms was married twice, to Esther Rusakova (1909 Marseille, France – 1943 Magadan, Soviet Union), and Marina Malich (1909 St. Petersburg, Russia – 2002 USA).
 His wives sometimes appear in some of his lyrical or erotic poems.

-23 August 1941 – Kharms was arrested for spreading "libellous and defeatist mood".
-According to the NKVD report Kharms said:
+On 23 August 1941, Kharms was arrested for spreading "libellous and defeatist mood".
+According to the NKVD report, Kharms said:

 "The USSR lost the war on its first day.
 Leningrad will be either besieged or starved to death.
 Or it will be bombed to the ground, leaving no stone standing.
 If they give me a mobilization order, I will punch the commander in the face, let them shoot me, but I will not put on the uniform and will not serve in the soviet forces, I do not wish to be such trash.
 If they force me to fire a machine-gun from rooftops during street-to-street fights with the Germans, I would shoot not at the Germans, but at them, from the very same machine gun".

 To avoid execution, Kharms simulated insanity; the military tribunal ordered him to be kept in the psychiatric ward of the 'Kresty' prison due to the severity of the crime.
 Daniil Kharms died of starvation 2 February 1942 during the siege of Leningrad.
 His wife was informed that he was deported to Novosibirsk.
 Only on 25 July 1960, at the request of Kharms' sister, E.I.
 Gritsina, Prosecutor General's Office found him not guilty and he was exonerated.